CuckooWang/iFPS/README.md

 ### UpKA.java
 Calculate the number of upstream kinase families of each protein based on iGPS 1.0 (http://igps.biocuckoo.org/).
 ### demo
-A small dataset to demo above codes, an example of the output of training is also provied.
+A small dataset to demo above codes, an example of the output of training is also provided.

 ## Contact
 Dr. Yu Xue: xueyu@hust.edu.cn